The Central Enigma of Consciousness

 reactions and the establishment of long-term sequential memory surround the

-the temporal cortex appears also to be able to combine with the intense
+semantic significance of the temporal cortex appears also to be able to combine

-emotional significance of the closely associated amygdala to create mystical
+with the intense emotional significance of the closely associated amygdala to create mystical and other

 Ramachandran [23], [24]